nestauk/sdg-mapping/codebooks/codebook_sdg_4.md

 ### Key Concepts of Goal 4

-To be labelled with `Yes`, a project should explicitly or implicitly refer to at least one of:

 - Ensure all children have access to quality and free pre-primary childhood development, care and education.
 - Equal access for men and women affordable vocational, technical and tertiary education